RTEMS/rtems-docs/c-user/cpu_usage_statistics.rst

-The CPU usage statistics manager is an RTEMS support component that provides a convenient way to manipulate the CPU usage information associated with each task The routines provided by the CPU usage statistics manager are:
+The CPU usage statistics manager is an RTEMS support component that provides a convenient way to manipulate the CPU usage information associated with each task.
+The routines provided by the CPU usage statistics manager are:

 - rtems_cpu_usage_report_ - Report CPU Usage Statistics